kismetwireless/kismet/docs/dev/datasource.md

 In general, complex objects are always passed as dictionaries holding string:value KV pairs.
 This allows multiple languages easy access, eliminates magic number values, and should greatly simplify future compatibility issues if additional fields are required.

-Datasource binaries and drivers may use any other message passing mechanism they prefer, but are encouraged to stay with the standard mechanisms.
+Datasource implementations *may* use other message passing mechanisms, either inside the established communications channel or via independent channels, but are encouraged to stay within the defined protocol whenever possible.

-## Top-level IPC Frame Types
+## Top-level Frame Types

 Several top-level packet types and key:value pairs are pre-defined and will be automatically handled by classes derived from the `KisDataSource` driver.